basilkhuder/extendSC/README.md

 ================
 *By: Basil Khuder*

-extendSC adds functionalities to scRNA-Seq workflows for the Seurat package.
+extendSC adds functionalities to scRNA-Seq workflows using the Seurat package.

 ### Installation:
 ```r